Whoosh Logo

 And Vienna is good at Christmas and romance.
 In contrast with the Anglosphere, central Europe sees a less commercial, less kitsch, less loud, less drunken yuletide, with more focus on family, on tradition, conversation, stillness and on fine music.
 A lot of the sense of Christmas is very sugary, hyped and artificial.
 But we can escape that.
 It is about so much more than that.
 At the same time, the sense of a pilgrimage home to see family is a central part of the season, and was missing for many of us in 2020 and 2021.

 Along with alcohol and food, music is a central part of getting into festive mood.
 Many of the key Christmas songs were written by Jewish people, in an attempt to reach out beyond religion to the less sacred parts of the festival, like snow and trees: I’m dreaming of a white Christmas, Rudolph the red-nosed reindeer, Chestnuts roasting on an open fire, Let it snow let it snow let it snow!
 Instead of endlessly repeating the classics, like John & Yoko’s Happy Christmas (war is over) and The Pogues’ Fairytale of New York, it’s important that we find contemporary ways to reflect the season in song: indie hipster Sufjan Stevens' modern O Come O Come Emmanuel plays with the form.
 And Polarkreis 18 update the melancholy winter theme here, with Allein Allein.
 Odd to think now about heroin-addicted David Bowie singing with Catholic crooner Bing Crosby on one of the most famous Christmas songs of all time.
 Recorded in London in 1977, while Bowie was living with Lou Reed in Berlin, and just five weeks before Crosby died, Little Drummer Boy/Peace on Earth is very moving.
 Returning to Eugene’s English heritage, In the Bleak Midwinter is one of the best British carols.
 Showing the full range of the season, we have a tune from 1581, and some stirring soul.
-The best spiritual music ever is for sure Bach.
+Some of the finest spiritual music ever is for sure Bach.
 In fact it is some of the best music anywhere, in any genre.

 One aspect of Christmas which fires up us Anglos is seasonal advertising - perhaps reflecting the turbo-capitalist nature of New York and London.
 Here is an example, marketing a British supermarket, a chemist and a commercial from Wes Anderson, for cheap Swedish clothes.
 Another key visual difference, in the Christmas experience in the Anglo-Saxon world is a ton of Christmas cards sent and received, many with just a name written in, and no other words.
 But with crazy, kitsch design and banal messages on the front.
 In Australia and Brasil, they send Christmas cards with snow and pine trees, even though it is 35C in December.